cifelse/prime-checker/README.md

-# prime-checker
+# Prime Checker
 A Java Program that checks prime numbers from a series using multiple threads.
-A project submitted to De La Salle University.
+This project is for the partial completion of the course STDISCM at De La Salle University.
+The course is headed by and submitted to Sir Ryan Austin Fernandez.